TPSoares/client-management-system/README.md

 ```shell
 npm install
 ```

+3. Put your firebase credentials on the environment.ts file and create a collection called "clients"

-3. Serve the project with
+4. Serve the project with
 ```shell
 ionic serve
 ```